BoE's Carney says keeping open mind on Facebook's Libra

-SINTRA, Portugal (Reuters) - Bank of England governor Mark Carney has said he is keeping an ‘open mind’ on the potential utility of Facebook’s planned cryptocurrency, but warned it may face strict regulation if it takes off.
+SINTRA, Portugal, June 18 (Reuters) - Bank of England governor Mark Carney has said he is keeping an ‘open mind’ on the potential utility of Facebook’s planned cryptocurrency, but warned it may face strict regulation if it takes off.

 He said regulators would have to look at such currencies’ “operational resilience” and their anti-money laundering and counter-terrorist financing procedures.